 Editor's note: RAN1 has not concluded whether to support multiple Msg1 transmissions so the relevant text can be removed after having RAN1 input.
 Also how to signal 'multiple preamble transmission' is FFS if supported, and the text can be improved after having RAN1 input.

-2> start the ra-ResponseWindowSizeTimer at the NR-UNIT that contains the end of the first preamble transmission plus [TBD] NR-UNITs;
+2> start the ra-ResponseWindowSizeTimer at the first available PDCCH occasion after a fixed duration of [TBD] ms from the end of the first preamble transmission;

 2> monitor the PDCCH of the SpCell for Random Access Response(s) identified by the RA-RNTI(s) while ra-ResponseWindowSizeTimer is running;